quiniouben/vban/README.md

 	Usage: vban_receptor [OPTIONS]...

-	-i, --ipaddress=IP      : ipaddress to get stream from -p, --port=PORT         : port to listen to
-	-s, --streamname=NAME   : streamname to play
-	-q, --quality=ID        : network quality indicator from 0 (low latency) to 4. default is 1
-	-c, --channels=LIST     : channels from the stream to use.
+	-i, --ipaddress=IP      : MANDATORY. ipaddress to get stream from -p, --port=PORT         : MANDATORY. port to listen to -s, --streamname=NAME   : MANDATORY. streamname to play -q, --quality=ID        : network quality indicator from 0 (low latency) to 4. default is 1 -c, --channels=LIST     : channels from the stream to use.
 LIST is of form x,y,z,... default is to forward the stream as it is
 	-o, --output=NAME       : Alsa output device name, as given by "aplay -L" output. default is"default" -d, --debug=LEVEL       : Log level, from 0 (FATAL) to 4 (DEBUG). default is 1 (ERROR) -h, --help              : display this message

+About --channels option, a bit more tips:
+* channels indexes are from 1 to 256 (as specified by VBAN specifications)
+* you can repeat channels
+* if you use in-existent channels, you will get silence but no error (as the stream may change at anytime)

+Examples:
+    vban_receptor -i IP -p PORT -s STREAMNAME -c1                   # keep only channel 1 and play out as mono vban_receptor -i IP -p PORT -s STREAMNAME -c1,1,1,1             # keep only channel 1 and play it out on 4 output channels (given that your output device is able to do it) vban_receptor -i IP -p PORT -s STREAMNAME -c2,41,125,7,1,45     # select some channels and play them out on 6 output channels (same comment)